javier/data_analytics_devroom_cfp_fosdem_2025/index.md

 This Devroom is only about the FOSS part of those projects, so please leave the commercial pitch outside of your proposals and presentations.

-## Diversity, junior developers, and first-time speakers
+## Diversity, Junior Developers, and First-time Speakers

-We actively encourage submissions from speakers from any backround and level of experience.
+We strongly encourage submissions from individuals of all genders, ethnicities, abilities, and backgrounds to foster a diverse and inclusive environment.
 We also welcome first-time speakers and, if needed, we will be happy to help you rehearse your talk before the event.

-## Format of the talks
+## Format of the Talks

-We will be accepting submissions for 40-minute talks, for 10-minute lighthing talks, and for 5-minute project pitches.
-Please note if we don't get enough submissions, we might skip lightning talks and/or project pitches.
+We will be accepting submissions for 40-minute talks, 10-minute lightning talks, and 5-minute project pitches.
+_Please note that if we don't receive enough submissions, we might not include lightning talks and/or project pitches_.

 You choose the format of your talk.
 It can be shell-driven, slide-driven, demo-driven, or a combination.
 If you prefer, you can also present without any screen at all, specifically for the lightning talks and project pitches.

-If you will be accepting questions, please take into account those should be included within your allocated time-slot.
+If you plan to accept questions, please include them within your allocated time slot.

 Since we will have a mixed audience, the 40-minute talks will need to feature an intro to make sure everyone can get some context, but you are encouraged to discuss internals of your project or to go as deep as you want into technical details.

-## Recording of all the talks
+## Recording of All the Talks

 Please be aware of the fact that, barring any technical difficulties, Devroom talks at FOSDEM will be recorded.
 By submitting a proposal you agree to being recorded and to have your talk made available.

 ***

-# How to submit your talk
+# How to Submit Your Talk

 If you would like to submit a proposal, you need to do it via the official FOSDEM website at [https://pretalx.fosdem.org/fosdem-2025/cfp](https://pretalx.fosdem.org/fosdem-2025/cfp).
  **_When submitting your talk, make sure to select the ‘Data Analytics Devroom’ as the 'Track’._**.
-If you cannot see the type of talk (40 minutes, Lightning talk, OSS Project pitch) you want to submit on the dropdown, please just choose any value and leave a note mentioning the format of your session.
+ Please state the type of talk (40-minute talk, 10-minute Lightning talk, or 5-minute OSS Project pitch) in the submission notes.

-## Important dates
+## Important Dates

 * Deadline: 2024-11-30 by midnight (Brussels Time)
 * Announcement of selected talks: 2024-12-15
-* Devroom will take place in Brussels, on Saturday February 1th 2025.
+* Devroom will take place in Brussels, on Saturday February 1st 2025.
 If you have any special requests for a time slot in case your talk is selected, please add the relevant information in the notes section of the CFP submission.

-If you already know you want to submit a talk, please don't wait until the deadline, so we can dedicate more time to review all the submissions.
+We encourage early submissions to allow ample time for review and feedback.

-## Your profile
+## Your Profile

 Be sure to properly fill your profile with:
 * your name